tdss/dariusztarczynski-neat-blog/src/posts/how-to-get-linkedin-followers-using-emotion-shift-framework.md

 emotional distance ----SHIFTS TO -------> gift reception

-need to be seen and appreciated ---------- SHIFTS TO --------> being appreciated, baffled, humbled (positively), getting taught how to succeed (on linkedin and in life)
+need to be seen and appreciated ---------- SHIFTS TO --------> being appreciated, baffled, humbled (positively), getting taught how to succeed (on linkedin and in life), being part of posts about greatness, great leadership and great life story - even if it is just putting the like

-Ok, looks like, the only thing we need to do to attract typical CEO, who is going through various different emotions while browsing linkedin is:
+Ok, looks like the only thing we need to do, to attract typical CEO, who is going through various different emotions while browsing linkedin is:

 1. Make him part of something successful he can be engaged about.
+Tell a story about struggle transforming into success.
+Tell a story about what success is (where leader shows example).
-2. Give him a gift and ask how you can help?
+2. Engage only after at least one like.
+Give him a gift.
+And ask how you can help.
 3. Appreciate him publicly, put him on pedestal, so he can say thanks

 ## Why are we doing this?

 Because once you discover the emotions you are willing to create, nothing else matters.

 All other posts about various linkedin followers gathering techniques, all other e-books and courses teaching you how to succeed in this space doesn't matter anymore.
+They matter, but not for you and for your startegy.
+It is not only about getting "any followers" you want to have a meaningful network, that will produce fruits.

 And no, you don't have to be posting cool videos 3 times a day to gather attention of this group.